🎭

 🍷Style and Winemaking Approach

-Bonny Doon's winemaking philosophy emphasizes Old World restraint, native yeast fermentation, restrained alcohol, and stylistic experimentation.
-Le Cigare Volant has evolved over its 40-plus year history but typically combines Grenache (foundational), Syrah, Mourvèdre, Cinsault, and supporting varieties in a Châteauneuf-style blend.
-Fermentation uses native yeasts in small open-top tanks; whole-cluster percentages vary.
-Aging is in mostly neutral French oak (with very limited new oak influence) for 12 to 18 months.
+Bonny Doon's winemaking philosophy emphasizes Old World restraint, native yeast fermentation, restrained alcohol, and stylistic exploration.
+Le Cigare Volant has evolved over its 40-plus year history but typically combines Grenache (foundational), Syrah, Mourvèdre, Cinsault, and supporting varieties in a Châteauneuf-style red blend.
+Fermentation uses native yeasts in small open-top tanks with variable whole-cluster inclusion.
+Aging is in mostly neutral French oak (with limited new oak influence) for 12 to 18 months.
 The wines emphasize lifted aromatics, savory complexity, and food-friendly acidity over extraction or oak.
-Bonny Doon's Vin Gris de Cigare (a direct-press rosé of Grenache, Mourvèdre, Cinsault, and other Rhône reds) has been a particularly beloved bottling since the 1980s.
-Grahm's broader experimentation has included Italian varieties (Ca' del Solo Nebbiolo, Sangiovese, Pinot Grigio), Riesling, Aligoté, and many one-off cuvées.
+Vin Gris de Cigare (a direct-press rosé of Grenache, Mourvèdre, Cinsault, and other Rhône reds) has been a beloved bottling since the 1980s.
+Grahm's broader exploration has included Italian varieties (Ca' del Solo Nebbiolo and Sangiovese), Old Telegram (a 100 percent Mourvèdre bottling whose first vintage was 1986), Riesling, and many one-off cuvées.
 Alcohols are typically modest (12.5 to 13.5 percent).

 • Le Cigare Volant: Châteauneuf-style Grenache-Syrah-Mourvèdre-Cinsault blend; native yeast, mostly neutral oak, 12-18 months aging